Patricia-Sigei/Patricia-Sigei/README.md

 - ❤️ **Passion**: I'm a technophile, always eager to dive into the latest in tech and innovation
 - 🏗️ **Current Goal**: Becoming proficient across the stack, creating projects that make a difference

-## 🌐 Connect with Me

-Feel free to explore my repositories, share feedback, or connect for collaboration.
-I’m always open to learning from others and sharing insights.
-Let’s build the future together!

--->